kizniche/Mycodo/mycodo-manual.md

 Type | Description
 --------- | ----------------------------------------------
-Average | Stores the average of the selected Inputs Largest | Stores the largest measurement from the selected Inputs Smallest | Stores the smallest measurement from the selected Inputs Verification | Ensures the greatest difference between any selected Inputs is less than Max Difference, and if so, stores the average of the selected Inputs
+Average | Stores the average of the selected Inputs Humidity | Calculates and stores the percent relative humidity from the dry-bulb and wet-bulb temperatures, and optional pressure
+Maximum | Stores the largest measurement from the selected Inputs Minimum | Stores the smallest measurement from the selected Inputs Verification | Ensures the greatest difference between any selected Inputs is less than Max Difference, and if so, stores the average of the selected Inputs